NJDHTS/NJDHTS/crash-records-information.md

 * Database includes information for all Crash events and all Drivers involved
 * Only Pedestrians, Bicyclists, or other vehicle Occupants who were **killed** as a result of the crash are recorded in the fatal crash database \(those who were involved but not killed are not included\)

-## NJTR-1 Manual
+## Further Info: NJTR-1 Manual

-Formal information and definitions for each of the crash data elements \(also called variables, or columns\) and their attributes \(the values for each case, captured in a row\) can be found in the NJTR-1 Crash Report Manual at: [http://www.state.nj.us/transportation/refdata/accident/pdf/NJTR1CrashReportManual12517.pdf](http://www.state.nj.us/transportation/refdata/accident/pdf/NJTR1CrashReportManual12517.pdf)
+Formal information and definitions for every crash data element \(all of the columns or category name you see in the CAT\) and their attributes \(all of the values you see in each graph or table row\) can be found in the [**NJTR-1 Crash Report Manual**](http://www.state.nj.us/transportation/refdata/accident/pdf/NJTR1CrashReportManual12517.pdf).
+It's a long, but comprehensive document, thait can answer any questions you many have about data definitions.

 [![](/assets/NJTR1_Manual_Cover_Tile.png)](http://www.state.nj.us/transportation/refdata/accident/pdf/NJTR1CrashReportManual12517.pdf)

+Click here to download the [**NJTR-1 Crash Report Manual**](http://www.state.nj.us/transportation/refdata/accident/pdf/NJTR-1CrashReportManual12517.pdf).

+If you have any additional questions, don't hesitate to [**email**](mailto:thomas.hillman@rutgers.edu) us.
+We'd love to hear from you and help you solve your problem.
+Your feedback also helps guide feature development for the CAT and the explanations in this tutorial.